 An important source of information on the plot to kill Caesar is Nicholas of Damascus, who lived at the time.
 According to his account, the conspirators never met openly, but always several in one of them.
 There were many discussions as to how and where to implement the plan.
 Some have suggested that they should make a coup while Caesar oversees the elections in the Field of Mars; another idea was to throw him off the bridge during his election trip.
 The third plan was an attack during the gladiatorial fights.
 The advantage of the last plan was that no one would be suspicious of seeing the weapon prepared for the assassination.

-But the overwhelming majority were in favor of killing Caesar while he was sitting in the Senate, where only senators are admitted (Caesar’s protection had to remain out of the entrance), and many conspirators could hide daggers under their togas.
+But the overwhelming majority were in favour of killing Caesar while he was sitting in the Senate, where only senators are admitted (Caesar’s protection had to remain out of the entrance), and many conspirators could hide daggers under their togas.
 The plan was accepted.